 Our Fire Department serves roughly thirty-nine square miles of incorporated city, and unincorporated county area.
-We currently have one central station housing twelve pieces of apparatus.
-The Department has thirty-one trained firefighters, most of whom hold an emergency medical certification with the State of Texas.
-These volunteers spend many hours of their own personal time serving the community, training, and responding to over 1,300 emergency calls annually.
+We currently have one central station housing thirteen pieces of apparatus.
+The Department is staffed with approximately 35 firefighters who are either full time, part-time, or volunteer.
+Most of these Firefighters hold both a firefighter and EMS certification with the State of Texas.
+These volunteers spend many hours of their own personal time serving the community, training, and responding to over 1,400 emergency calls annually.
 Our goal is to provide an effective, well trained team of professionals to be there when called upon.
 In addition to responding to emergencies, our firefighters provide public education programs and assists the Fire Marshals Office with fire prevention initiatives.
-The Princeton Fire Department currently holds an Insurance Services Office (ISO) Public Protection Classification (PPC) rating of 4.
+The Princeton Fire Department currently holds an Insurance Services Office (ISO) Public Protection Classification (PPC) rating of 2.
 Please use the menu to the left for additional information, and to see the services we can provide.

 To provide the City of Princeton and the surrounding community with a qualified team of trained professionals who’s primary focus is to protect life, property, and the environment through public education, fire prevention, and emergency scene management.

 The Princeton Fire Department is currently 4th in the Nation for their efforts in supporting the National “Ready-Set-Go” program.
 This program is supported by the Texas A&M Forest Service and its focus deals with preparing communities in the event an urban interface fire should occur, threatening their lives and property.